DrJAX: Scalable and Differentiable MapReduce Primitives in JAX: Introduction

+An ideal authoring surface for ML algorithms using MapReduce operations provides several features simultaneously: performant and scalable datacenter performance; the ability to decouple logical partitioning of data (number of groups of data to parallelize over) from physical compute (number of compute nodes); easy and extensible algorithm expression; JIT compilation and AD; and the capacity to translate algorithms to alternative infrastructure.

-\paragraph{Our contributions.} We present \FAX, a library for defining scalable distributed and federated computations in the data center. \FAX embeds a federated programming model (\cref{sec:design}) into JAX via JAX's \prim mechanism (\cref{sec:impl}).
-This allows \FAX to use powerful features like sharding and JIT-compilation to XLA.
-For example, \FAX can shard computations across clients, model, and within-client data simultaneously across physical and logical meshes of devices. \FAX can also leverage advances in distributed data-center training like GSPMD~\citep{xu2021gspmd} and Pathways~\citep{barham2022pathways}.
-JAX's \prim mechanism also enables forward- and reverse-mode differentiation. \FAX leverages this to provide a full implementation of the Federated Automatic Differentiation (\FAD) framework~\citep{rush2023federated}.
-This allows users to differentiate through federated computations while preserving information about data location.
+\paragraph{Contributions.} We present \FAX (\textbf{D}ifferentiable Map\textbf{R}educe \textbf{JAX}) a software library that brings the benefits of modern large-scale machine learning software -- sharding, easy-to-use JIT compilation, and AD -- to MapReduce-style algorithms operating on partitioned data. \FAX embeds a simple mapping and reduction programming model, by decomposing computations into \emph{differentiable} building blocks (\cref{sec:design}).
+We fully implement this programming model in JAX by embedding these building blocks via JAX's \prim mechanism (\cref{sec:impl}).
+This allows \FAX to use powerful features like sharding and JIT compilation to XLA.
+For example, \FAX can shard computations over data partitions, model, and within- data partitions simultaneously across physical and logical meshes of devices.
+Because \FAX is essentially a careful programming of parallel algorithms in XLA, \FAX can leverage advances in distributed datacenter training like GSPMD~\citep{xu2021gspmd} and Pathways~\citep{barham2022pathways}.
+We showcase the scaling and runtime benefits of \FAX across a suite of large language model training experiments (\cref{sec:scalability_and_speed}).

-We highlight the benefits above empirically in \cref{sec:scalability_and_speed}, demonstrating that \FAX enables efficient and scalable federated training of language models.
-Finally, in \cref{sec:fad_and_tff} we show that \FAX computations can be interpreted out to Python-independent computation graphs usable by production FL systems such as those discussed by~\citet{bonawitz2019towards} and~\citet{federated-personalization-apple}. \FAX's design ensures that functional transformations like \texttt{jax.grad} preserve \FAX's ability to be lowered to XLA HLO or staged out to production FL systems.

-\paragraph{Federated learning and beyond.} While we use FL to anchor our discussion of system design, implementation, and even the API of \FAX, \FAX can be used to express, shard, and run a wide range of ML computations in the data center.
-This includes many parallel and distributed algorithms including FedAvg~\citep{mcmahan2017communication}, FedOpt~\citep{reddi2020adaptive}, branch-train-merge~\citep{li2022branch}, DiLoCo~\citep{douillard2023diloco}, and PAPA~\citep{jolicoeur2023population}. \FAX is useful for a wide array of computations, including algorithms that do not require data minimization, or do not operate over heterogeneous data.